-The Downing, Campos, Fillmore, and Green examples are just a small sampling of the abuse and corruption surrounding Arizona's Citizens Clean Elections Act.
-In total, \$2,237,925 in taxpayer dollars was granted to participating candidates in Arizona who were investigated for campaign finance abuses between 2001 and 2012.40 In similar fashion to New York City, over 2.2 million dollars in taxpayer money was spent on frivolous purchases, used for personal expenses, or obtained fraudulently.
+The Green, Downing, Campos, and Fillmore examples are just a small sampling of the abuse and corruption surrounding Arizona's Citizens Clean Elections Act.
+In total, \$2,237,925 in taxpayer dollars was granted to participating candidates in Arizona who were investigated for campaign finance abuses between 2001 and 2012.41 In similar fashion to New York City, over \$2.2 million in taxpayer money was spent on frivolous purchases, used for personal expenses, or obtained fraudulently.